cuweb/next-tailwind/build-files/layouts/DashboardPanel/README.md

 </DashboardPanel>
 ```

--   `innerPadding` - Applies any padding class from Tailwind
+-   `innerPadding` - use any padding class from Tailwind

 ## Fallbacks

 If you do not specify any of the options below the defaults are set as per the following:

--   `innerPadding` - Adds the `p-0` class from Tailwind
+-   `innerPadding` - adds the `p-0` class from Tailwind

 ## Other Styles